karta0898098/url-shortener/README.md

 ## Local Development

-You need setup environment first.
+Need to set up environment first.
-The postgres and redis will be running on docker.
+The application service depend on PostgreSQL and Redis.

+Provide the docker compose file to set up environment.
+You can run makefile or create environment by manual

 ```shell
 make env